damolade consulting[STRATEGY] : A PLAN, METHOD, OR SERIES OF MANEUVERS FOR OBTAINING A SPECIFIC GOAL OR RESULT.

 It’s all about video.
 Facebook Live has become a popular method to attract new followers, connect with your community, and push valuable brand information to a large audience.

-How To: Tell fans you’re going to be broadcasting on Facebook Live ahead of time, go live when you have a strong connection, write a great description on the video before going live, include a CTA like asking viewers to subscribe to Live notifications, respond to commenters and mention their names when live, and broadcast for longer periods of time to increase your audience size.
+Tell fans you’re going to be broadcasting on Facebook Live ahead of time, go live when you have a strong connection, write a great description on the video before going live, include a CTA like asking viewers to subscribe to Live notifications, respond to commenters and mention their names when live, and broadcast for longer periods of time to increase your audience size.

 Structured data, also known as rich snippets to the user, marks up your content so that Google can display “rich results” such as: